chhwang/Sublime-Like-Vim/README.md

   Link to YouCompleteMe repository : https://github.com/Valloric/YouCompleteMe

   This link clearly explains how to install : http://christopherpoole.github.io/setting-up-vim-with-YouCompleteMe/

-  If you are going to install YouCompleteMe, you may have to change your Vim install path to compile Vim with Python2.x support, so move to next step after checking successful installation of YouCompleteMe.

 2. I recommand you to use Ctags.
 To install Ctags: